Four Lane Ends Interchange

-The Four Lane Ends Interchange is a multimodal transport hub in the borough of North Tyneside in the English metropolitan county of Tyne and Wear.
+Four Lane Ends Interchange is a multimodal transport hub in the borough of North Tyneside in the English metropolitan county of Tyne and Wear.
 It includes a station on the Tyne and Wear Metro, a bus station and a multi-storey car park.
-The metro station opened on 11 August 1980, but it is situated on the site of a previous station that opened in 1864, closed in 1871, and was variously called Benton, Long Benton and Longbenton.
+The metro station opened on 11 August 1980, but it is situated on the site of an earlier station that was open between 1864 and 1871.

-The interchange serves the suburbs of Benton and Longbenton.
-Nearby employment sites include Benton Park View to the west, Tyneview Park to the south east, and Quorum Business Park to the north.
+The interchange serves the suburbs of Benton, Longbenton and High Heaton.
+Nearby employment sites include Benton Park View to the west, Tyneview Park to the south east, and Quorum Park to the north.